DUCS-DS/project2-zornoza05/README.md

 Question 1: If you were not already running at 60 fps, how much improvement did you get?

-Frame rate increased from 26 fps to 60 fps by optimizing distance checks, nearly tripling performance.
+Frame rate increased from 26 fps to 60 fps by optimizing distance calculations, nearly tripling performance.

 Question 2: What is the time-complexity of your algorithm as it depends on the number of nodes?